-Hazelnut coffee macarons, another tasty macaron recipe with warm and nutty flavours, perfect chewy texture and just the right balance of sweetness.
+Hazelnut coffee macarons are such tasty macarons for coffee lovers.
+The warm and nutty flavor and perfect chewy macaron texture have just the right balance of sweetness and make an expensive gourmet-tasting treat.

-Hazlenut flour macarons have a different taste to almond macarons, and the hazelnut flavour from the hazelnut flour in this macaron recipe is very pronounced and really brings out the coffee macaron filling.
-Hazelnut coffee macarons work at any time of year and I enjoy them especially after dinner served as a petit four.
+Hazlenut flour macarons have a different taste to almond macarons, and the hazelnut flavor from the hazelnut flour in this macaron recipe is very pronounced and really brings out the coffee macaron filling.
+Hazelnut coffee macarons work at any time of year, and I enjoy them especially after dinner served as a petit four.

-I make homemade macarons with Italian meringue as it gives them more stabilty and makes them harder to overmix.
+I make homemade macarons with Italian meringue as opposed to the French method, as it gives them more stability and makes them harder to overmix.
 If this is your first time making macarons, check out my full step by step guide to making Italian macarons with Italian meringue first.

 Jump to: